Twisted knee or wrong move: what to do immediately?

 Understanding a twisted knee to prevent it from worsening

-Twisting your knee is a common occurrence, whether during sports, a misstep, or a sudden everyday movement. twisted knee can lead to immediate pain, sometimes intense, and cause legitimate concern.
+Twisting your knee is a common occurrence, whether during sports, a misstep, or a sudden everyday movement.
+A twisted knee can cause immediate, sometimes intense, pain and legitimate concern.

-Knowing how to react quickly after a false knee movement is essential to limit the consequences and promote a good recovery.
+Knowing how to react quickly after a wrong movement of the knee is essential to limit the consequences and promote a good recovery.

 What happens when a knee is twisted?